spatie/flare-branding/README.md

 - [/logo](/logo): logos in vector (PDF) and pixels (PNG)
 - [/social](/social): custom social media assets like backgrounds

-Source files under `/src`, mostly in PDF vector format.
+Source files in each folder under `/src`, mostly in PDF vector format.